joergwicker/scavenger/mogonJobScripts/Sudoku/README.md

 ./runJobs
 ```

-Note : The scavenger.conf in this directory has the correct IP address for running from mogon.
+Note : The scavenger.conf in this directory has the correct IP address for running on mogon.